champb-project/Baby-Names---Analytics/README.md

 - How has the usage of unisex names changed over time?
 - Are names getting longer or shorter over the decades?

+## Preparing Data
+The dataset comes from the U.S. Social Security Administration baby names files (yobYYYY.txt).
+Each file contains all registered baby names for a given year, split by gender, along with the number of babies given that name.

+Steps taken to prepare the data:
+-Load raw files – All yearly text files (yobYYYY.txt) were read in using pandas and glob.
+-Add year column – The year was extracted from each filename and stored as 'yob'.
+-Combine into one dataset – All yearly data was concatenated into a single DataFrame 'names_df'.
+-Quality checks – Verified there were no missing values or duplicate rows.
+-Save processed file – Exported the cleaned dataset to names_processed.csv for later analysis.

 ## Findings
 ### Unique Names per Year